advait1601/linkedin-skill-assessments-quizzes/django/django-quiz.md

 - [ ] There's less chance of introducing bugs since SQLite already works out of the box
 - [ ] It's a bad idea and could lead to issues down the road
 - [x] It's fine, you just need to keep both instances synchronized

+#### Q82.
+You are a developer working on a Django project hosted on GitHub.
+You want to implement a new feature and maintain it separately from the main codebase until it's thoroughly tested and ready for deployment.
+Which of the following GitHub features or workflows would you choose to achieve this?

+- [x] Fork the repository and create a new branch for the feature
+- [ ] Create a new repository for the feature
+- [ ] Use Git submodules to manage the feature separately
+- [ ] Create a new organization and move the feature code there